Cuvée wine

 Nose

-The “nose” of a wine encompasses its aromas in four stages, from immediately after pouring to subtle scents in the empty glass.
+The nose of a wine ranges from immediate aromas when poured to subtle scents that linger in the empty glass.

 Nebuchadnezzar